Syed-Zaheer-ud-Din/Noval-RNA-Viruses-Extinct-species-/README.md

-### AI-Powered Discovery of Novel RNA Viruses from the Permafrost of a 14,300-Year-Old Pleistocene Wolf

 This repository contains the computational pipeline, scripts, and technical resources associated with the manuscript:

-> **Paleotranscriptomic mining of extinct species reveals novel RNA viruses from a 14,300-year-old Pleistocene canid**
+> ** AI-Powered Discovery of Novel RNA Viruses from the Permafrost of a 14,300-Year-Old Pleistocene Wolf**
 > Syed Zaheer ud Din, Q. Wu
 > *bioRxiv* (2026).
 DOI: [TO BE ADDED]